Electric scooters in Milton Keynes

 Email: support@li.me

-Tel: +44 800 808 5223
+Tel: 0800 808 5223

 Email: support@ridedott.com

-There are lots of E-scooters around but with no charge?
+There are lots of e-scooters around but with no charge?

 A service vehicle goes around overnight and either takes the E-scooters away to be charged or their batteries are swapped.
-The E-scooters tend to last between 2-3 days between charges, and are monitored remotely for their charging state.
+The E-scooters tend to last between 2-3 days between charges and are monitored remotely for their charging state.

 What about other users of the Redway and in particular disabled users ?

 We are in dialogue with representative of the disabled community in MK and listening carefully to their concerns and issues.
-We have established a stakeholder advisory group with representatives from the Police, Parks Trust, Santander, Cycle Forum, Operators, MKC, Business and MK Centre for Integrated Living.
+We have established a stakeholder advisory group with representatives from the Police, Parks Trust, Santander, Cycle Forum, Operators, MKCC, Business and MK Centre for Integrated Living.
 The role of this group will be to review the trial and offer recommendation for any amendments / action to be considered.
 The group will be invited to deliver a report to Government on completion of the trial to advise on whether Government should continue with e scooters as a future transport mode.

 We are also working with the Guide Dogs for the Blind to take on their views as the trial develops.

-What about private E Scooters?
+What about private e-scooters?

 Where can I get more information?

 The operator’s websites give more detailed information.
-Milton Keynes Council will also be publishing regular updates.
+Milton Keynes City Council will also be publishing regular updates.
 The Department for Transport also provides information about the trial’s programme and rationale behind them.